-- A. The formal grievance procedure shall be initiated only after other attempts to resolve the matter have been exhausted (i.e., conferring with individual instructor, department chair, or staff member as appropriate).
+- A. Except for grade appeals, the formal grievance procedure shall be initiated only after other attempts to resolve the matter have been exhausted (i.e., conferring with individual instructor, department chair, or staff member as appropriate).
 The student has no more than 10 working days after meeting with the individual they believe has given them cause for grievance or 15 working days after the incident that occasioned the grievance in which to file his/her written petition.

-- B. The grievance process is initiated by submission of a written petition to the chair of the Grievance Committee.
-The petition must include:

-- i.
-Names of the parties involved.

-- ii.
-A clear statement of the nature of the grievance.

-- iii.
-A narrative of the incident including

-- 1. what occurred

-- 2. when it occurred

-- 3. where it occurred

-- 4. who was present

-- iv.
-The evidence on which the grievance is based.

-- v.
-Why this constitutes capricious or arbitrary action on behalf of a staff or faculty member.

-- vi.
-What has been done to resolve the grievance.

-- vii.
-The desired outcome/outcomes.

-- C. The chair of the Grievance Committee will submit a copy of the grievance to each person who will serve on the Grievance Committee for this incident, as well as to the faculty or staff members involved and the dean of the school or college involved. - D. A meeting of the Grievance Committee will be scheduled to consider the matter within seven working days of the date on which the petition was filed. - E. Meetings of the Grievance Committee shall be attended only by the parties named in the grievance, members of the Grievance Committee, witnesses invited by the Grievance Committee and the dean of the school or college involved.
+In the case of grade appeals, a written petition must be filed within 60 calendar days after the end of the semester in which the grade is received. - B. The grievance process is initiated by submission of a written petition to the chair of the Grievance Committee.
+The petition must include: - i.
+Names of the parties involved. - ii.
+A clear statement of the nature of the grievance. - iii.
+A narrative of the incident including - 1. what occurred - 2. when it occurred - 3. where it occurred - 4. who was present - iv.
+The evidence on which the grievance is based. - v.
+Why this constitutes capricious or arbitrary action on behalf of a staff or faculty member. - vi.
+What has been done to resolve the grievance. - vii.
+The desired outcome/outcomes. - C. The chair of the Grievance Committee will submit a copy of the grievance to each person who will serve on the Grievance Committee for this incident, as well as to the faculty or staff members involved and the dean of the school or college involved. - D. A meeting of the Grievance Committee will be scheduled to consider the matter within seven working days of the date on which the petition was filed. - E. Meetings of the Grievance Committee shall be attended only by the parties named in the grievance, members of the Grievance Committee, witnesses invited by the Grievance Committee and the dean of the school or college involved.
 No one other than members of the Grievance Committee may be present during deliberations. - F. The student may not bring legal counsel, nor have a student represent him/her as counsel.
-The Grievance Committee may not have legal counsel present. - G.No printed materials or notes may be taken from the meeting (other than the official minutes described in section III, E). - H. Except for communications with the applicable dean and academic chair after the conclusion of Grievance Committee proceedings and communications with the faculty member(s) and student(s) involved advising them of the Grievance Committee's final decision, the parties and committee members may not discuss case outside the meeting. - If a committee member is approached prior to a meeting by a student whose case is to be heard, the member should refuse to discuss the issue and should disclose, at the time of the meeting, that he/she has been approached. - J. Any committee member who has a potential conflict of interest, or who holds a bias or preconceived notion as to the facts of the case and has formed an opinion about them, or who may hold ill will toward a particular student, must disclose to the chair the nature of such feelings, bias, or potential conflict.
+The Grievance Committee may not have legal counsel present. - G. No printed materials or notes may be taken from the meeting (other than the official minutes described in section III, E).

+- H. Except for communications with the applicable dean and academic chair after the conclusion of Grievance Committee proceedings and communications with the faculty member(s) and student(s) involved advising them of the Grievance Committee's final decision, the parties and committee members may not discuss case outside the meeting. - If a committee member is approached prior to a meeting by a student whose case is to be heard, the member should refuse to discuss the issue and should disclose, at the time of the meeting, that he/she has been approached. - J. Any committee member who has a potential conflict of interest, or who holds a bias or preconceived notion as to the facts of the case and has formed an opinion about them, or who may hold ill will toward a particular student, must disclose to the chair the nature of such feelings, bias, or potential conflict.
 He or she may be excused from participation upon request by such member, or in the discretion of the chair, and replaced by the chair with a substitute committee member of comparable station to the extent possible under the circumstances.